MontgomeryLab/tinyRNA/doc/Parameters.md

 |----------------|----------------------|
 | plot_pval:     | `--p-value VALUE`    |

-Feature expression levels are considered significant if their p value is less than this value, with a default of 0.05.
+Feature expression levels are considered significant if their P value is less than this value, with a default of 0.05.
 Non-differentially expressed features are plotted as gray points, and in `sample_avg_scatter_by_dge_class`, these points are not colored by feature class.

 ### Style Sheet
  | Run Config Key | Paths File Key    | Commandline Argument     |